-- RUN Button -- The Run button starts the Test.
-Once the test is running, the Run button becomes the Pause button. - PAUSE Button (Only enabled on Run Screen) -- Click the Pause button to temporarily halt the test. - RESUME Button (Only on Run Screen, when in Paused state) -- Click to resume a paused test. - ABORT Button -- The Abort button Halts the test. - BREAK Button -- The Break button 'breaks' out of loops.
+• RUN The Run button starts the Test.
+Once the test is running, the Run button becomes the Pause button. • PAUSE (Only enabled on Run Screen) Click the Pause button to temporarily halt the test. • RESUME (Only on Run Screen, when in Paused state) Click to resume a paused test. • ABORT The Abort button Halts the test. • BREAK The Break button 'breaks' out of loops.
 When you click the Break button, if the Present Sequence Status has a repeat count greater than one, it drops to one.
 Any test presently executing continues to completion, but at completion the present test ends.
 If the Sequence List Status has a repeat count greater than one, it drops to one.
-Any test presently executing continues to completion, but at completion the present test ends; at completion of all tests in the present sequence, the present sequence ends.

-• COMMENT Button -- The Comment button allows definition of a user comment while tests are running.
+Any test presently executing continues to completion, but at completion the present test ends; at completion of all tests in the present sequence, the present sequence ends. • COMMENT The comment button is only active when logging is set to ON.
+This Comment button allows definition of a user comment while tests are running.
 The comment can then be inserted into the log file at any instance the user chooses by selecting the OK button on the comment entry window.

-• AUTO PAUSE/REPEATS Checkboxes -- Enable steps and defined sequence repeats.
+• AUTO PAUSE/REPEATS Checkboxes

+Enable steps and defined sequence repeats.

-When checked, Auto Pause will enable any pauses defined in the Sequence Editor.
+When checked, AUTO PAUSE will enable any pauses defined in the Sequence Editor.
 At each pause the operator must click the OK button on a Windows prompt box to continue the test.
 When un-checked, any pauses defined in the Sequence Editor are ignored.
-When checked, Repeats will allow any repeats defined in the Sequence Editor and in the main menu.
+When checked, REPEATS will allow any repeats defined in the Sequence Editor and in the main menu.
 When un-checked, any repeats are ignored; each test and sequence will execute exactly one time.
 (This is the mechanism for single-stepping, used in coordination with the Pause column on the Sequence Editing screen.)

-• EUT POWER STATUS Button -- The EUT Power status button shows the EUT status.
+• EUT POWER STATUS

+The EUT Power status button shows the EUT status.
 The EUT power may be turned off from the computer by clicking this button.
-When off, the EUT Power can only be turned on from the CEMASTER, by turning the EUT switch ON, or toggling OFF and ON.
+When off, the EUT Power can only be turned on from the EMCPro PLUS, by turning the EUT switch ON, or toggling OFF and ON.